 8. Digital Federal Credit Union

-Some of the highlights include a fee-free checking account that offers a 0.20% APY, higher rates on savings accounts than many other financial institutions, and competitive rates on loans.
-This makes Digital Federal Credit Union an excellent option for those who meet the membership criteria and are looking for a mix of online and in-person services.
+Some of the highlights include a fee-free checking account that pays interest on balances, higher rates on savings accounts than many other financial institutions, and competitive rates on loans.

 9. Enterprise Bank